 We recommend the Amerisleep AS3 as the best cooling mattress.
 The medium feel makes it perfect for any type of sleeper— side, back, stomach, and combo.
-Plant-based Bio-Pur® keeps airflow consistent with little to no VOC emissions, while FDA-determined Celliant® technology regulates body temperature by transforming heat into infrared energy.
+Plant-based Bio-Pur® keeps airflow consistent with little to no VOC emissions, while the lightweight, breathable cover on the AS3 further promotes airflow.
 The Amerisleep AS3 enables individuals to sleep cooler with fewer disruptions for a more comfortable sleep.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.